OBOFoundry/OBOFoundry.github.io/principles/fp-014-guidelines.md

 ## Summary

-rev. Each ontology MUST have a unique IRI in the form of an OBO Foundry persistent URL (PURL) that includes the ontology's short namespace.
+In addition to the principles, each ontology MUST follow general OBO guidelines.

 ## Purpose